Sample-Based Synthesis

 Synthesize Using Samplers

-Sample-based synthesis is a form of audio synthesis that mainly involves use of samplers, either hardware or software.
-The main difference between this form of audio synthesis and the others is that it uses sampled sounds or instruments instead of having oscillators with fundamental waveforms such as saw, square, triangle, etc.
+A sample-based synthesis is a form of audio synthesis that mainly involves using samplers, either hardware or software.
+The main difference between this audio synthesis and the others is that it uses sampled sounds or instruments instead of oscillators with fundamental waveforms such as saw, square, triangle, etc.

 Back In The Day

-In the beginning of the second half of the 20th century, before digital sampling was used practically , machines like Mellotron were using analog tape decks in order to playback sampled sounds.
-Later on, with the birth of more powerful samplers in the 1970`s and 1980`s, sample-based synthesis idea evolved.
+At the beginning of the second half of the 20th century, before digital sampling was used practically, machines like Mellotron used analog tape decks to playback sampled sounds.
+Later on, sample-based synthesis ideas evolved with the birth of more powerful samplers in the 1970s and 1980s.
 The concept behind this form of synthesis was to emulate real instruments.
 This is done by recalling actual samples of these instruments upon striking the keys on the keyboard.
+These samplers were expensive back then and could only offer a scarce sample rate and bit depth, often resulting in grainy and aliased sound.
+Not to mention that the expense of memory limited them and utilized the shortest possible length of the sampled sounds.
+Moving forward, in recent times, computers have become capable of providing much larger memory and processing speed, so we were introduced to software samplers with many more editing possibilities.

 Main Aspects

-So, there are 3 main issues to address in sample-based synthesis:
+So, there are three main issues to address in sample-based synthesis:

 1. Looping

-Indeed, it may not be possible to store every note played by an acoustic instrument in an inexpensive sampler.
-This is because these samplers store only every 3rd or 4th semitone and obtain intermediate notes by shifting the pitch of a nearby stored note.
-If you record a sound into a sampler memory and play it back by playing different keys, sampler carries out the same pitch shifting technique.
-The side effect of the simple pitch shifting is that the sound duration increases or decreases, depending of the key pressed.
-There are two methods of the simple pitch shifting to be mentioned.
+Indeed, storing every note played by an acoustic instrument in an inexpensive sampler may not be possible.
+This is because these samplers hold only every 3rd or 4th semitone and obtain intermediate notes by shifting the pitch of a nearby stored note.
+If you record a sound into a sampler memory and play it back with different keys, the sampler carries out the same pitch-shifting technique.
+The side effect of the simple pitch shifting is that the sound duration increases or decreases depending on the key pressed.
+There are two methods of simple pitch shifting to be mentioned.

 Method 1: